bhaveshgoyal/WatchNet/PART A_B/README.md

 well as the Advertised Window Sizes by either side.
 Since, TCP options specify the window scale option to determine the actual scaling factor for window size, the factor was found to be 16384 (Shift Value of 14).
 Along with recording transactions, each of the requests were also stored to provide an average estimate of RTTs.
 The stream was seen to have ended when a FIN to open stream was seen.
 At this point, an aggregate analysis is performed to estimate Average RTT and throughput values.
-The Empirical Throughput was calculated as effective number of bytes transmitted (no. of bytes transmitted - no. of bytes retransmitted) per RTT.
+The Empirical Throughput was calculated as effective number of bytes transmitted (no. of bytes transmitted - no. of bytes retransmitted) / Time taken by bytes transmission.
 This was compared to the Theoretical Throughput value achievable as a function of (MSS, LossRate, RTT).
 It was seen that indeed empirical throughput fell well below theoretical limit which seems to be understandable.
 Moreover, more lossy networks were seen to have lower empirical throughput values, which is indeed understandable.